-It is very retiring in its behaviour, but is noted for its spectacular display flight just before dawn and at dusk, when it flies high in the sky and descends to perch on thick horizontal branches while emitting its strange calls.
+This is usually a very retiring bird, but is noted for its spectacular display flight just before dawn and at dusk.
+During this, it flies high in the sky and descends to perch on thick horizontal branches while emitting its strange repeated calls.

 This special bird can also be encountered (at dawn or dusk) at one of Fundación Jocotoco’s other reserves at Yanacocha on Volcan Pichincha near Quito, the capital of Ecuador.